 And when did they go into effect?

-These new rates took effect on the first day of the first applicable pay period on or before Jan.
-1, 2026.
+While reports have noted theses new rate changes took effect on the first day of the first applicable pay period on or before Jan.
+1, 2026, we're told that's actually note the case.